Othentic-Labs/avs-tls-example/README.md

 # 🔐 TLS AVS Example
-This project demonstrates how to build and verify MCP TLS sessions in an AVS using the Othentic Stack.
+This project demonstrates how to build and verify MPC TLS sessions in an AVS using the Othentic Stack.

 ## Table of Contents